abailly/bare/README.md

     - what rules does it appear to follow?
     - what rules could be changed without changing the source code, only via change made to the input?

-If you are not a developer or a tester
+If you are not a developer or a tester:

 - use a LLM or any other IA powered tool, giving it a trace of execution result and/or the source code